 A walk near Great Ayton

-It was a crisp sunny Sunday.
+It was a crisp sunny Sunday in North Yorkshire.
 We spent the weekend with our friends near Middlesbrough, and they know too well that we love to go out for a walk.
+The Roseberry Topping is one of their favourite nearby.
 So after a late breakfast we drove to Great Ayton and parked outside of the village.

 We approached and climbed the popular Roseberry Topping from many different ways in the past few years and now it is one of those familiar places that I am happy to visit any time.

 We started walking on the path with views, it then turned towards this iconic hill and climbed among trees.
 After the first gentle climb we had time to catch our breath as we walked across an open area, heading to Roseberry Topping.
 The hill might only be 320m, however from each side there is a short but steep climb to the peak.
 Unfriendly wind greeted us on the top, where many people admired the views on that Sunday afternoon.

 It was great to see that all those people chose to walk on that sunny Sunday afternoon.